Insight: A tranquil Muslim hamlet in the Catskills - until the attack plot

 A GREAT PLACE TO RAISE CHILDREN

-Islamberg residents say they are disheartened and puzzled by the vitriol levelled at them and alarmed by the plotting.
+Islamberg residents say they are disheartened and puzzled by the vitriol leveled at them and alarmed by the plotting.

 "Unfortunately, it’s not going to stop," said Hussein Adams, who grew up in Islamberg and is now a top official at Muslims of America.
 "But we’re not going to stop continuing to live our lives."